hotosm/ActivationCurriculum/partner-liaison/maintaining-relations.md

 ## Review

-Which of the following is NOT an HOT partner project?
+Which of the following is a collaborative project that HOT is, or has, not directly contributed to?

 * Overpass Turbo
-* American Red Cross
+* Field Papers
 * Missing Maps